Emma Overd: Life

-Overd was born in Langport in 1838.
-Her parents were Elizabeth (née Suttiett) and Charles Weaver.
+Overd was born in Langport, Somerset in 1838.
+Her parents were Charles and Elizabeth (née Suttiett) Weaver.
 She was brought up by her father's mother as her own mother died when she was young.
 She worked in agriculture from a child including stripping willow saplings.
 The wood could be used for basket work.

 She was a keen singer who would entertain drinkers with local songs.
 She came to the notice of Cecil Sharp in 1904 who heard of her skill at folk singing.
 Sharp had already met local singers Lucy White and Louie Hooper.
 Sharp was Principal of the Hampstead Conservatoire of Music.
 Overd met Cecil Sharp and is reputed to have said Lor, girls, here's my beau come at last! in reply to his interest.
 Sharp enthused about her singing and transcribed many of her songs.